 Kolubara B lignite-fired power plant, Serbia

-Although in March 2012 the EBRD announced that it was considering investing in the Kolubara B plant, on 6 September 2013, it confirmed to Bankwatch by e-mail that it was no longer examining participation in the Kolubara B project after a full year of corruption cases related to the Kolubara complex and complaints to the Bank’s Project Complaint Mechanism.
+Although in March 2012 the EBRD announced that it was considering investing in the Kolubara B plant, on 6 September 2013, it confirmed to Bankwatch by email that it was no longer examining participation in the project.

-This announcement was shortly followed by the news on 9 September 2013 that early that day the police had arrested former director of the Kolubara Mining Basin Nebojsa Ceran and former financial director Ljubisa Nekic, businessman Radoslav Savatijevic, and several other individuals.
+The existing Kolubara mine has frequently been associated with corruption and mismanagement and years of EBRD support for EPS do not seem to have changed this.
+On 9 September 2013, it was reported that the police had arrested the former director of the Kolubara Mining Basin, Nebojsa Ceran, former financial director Ljubisa Nekic, businessman Radoslav Savatijevic, and several other individuals.
 The arrestees are suspected of fraud in land expropriation proceedings around the Kolubara mine.